Mark02-2012/YTPlusM-DIY-5.1.2/README.md

 > 2. On your forked repository, go to **Repository Settings** > **Actions**, enable **Read and Write** permissions.

 <details>
-  <summary>How to build YTPlus and YTPlusM app</summary>
+  <summary>How to build Altered-YTPlusM app</summary>
   <ol>
     <li>Click on <strong>Sync fork</strong>, and if your branch is out-of-date, click on <strong>Update branch</strong>.</li>
-    <li>Navigate to the <strong>Actions tab</strong> in your forked repository and select <strong>Create YouTube Plus app</strong>.</li>
+    <li>Navigate to the <strong>Actions tab</strong> in your forked repository and select <strong>Create YTPlusM iPA [Altered-Patch]</strong>.</li>
     <li>Click the <strong>Run workflow</strong> button located on the right side.</li>
     <li>Mark or unmark the tweaks you want to integrate.
 Learn more about them in the <a href="#tweak-integration-details">Tweak Integration Details</a> section.</li>
     <li>Prepare a decrypted .ipa file <em>(we cannot provide this due to legal reasons)</em>, then upload it to a file provider (e.g., filebin.net, filemail.com, or Dropbox is recommended).
 Paste the URL of the decrypted IPA file in the provided field.</li>
     <li><strong>NOTE:</strong> Make sure to provide a direct download link to the file, not a link to a webpage.
 Otherwise, the process will fail.</li>
     <li>Enter the tweak version from the releases (the latest release is selected by default).
 You can also change the BundleID and Display Name if desired.</li>
     <li>Make sure all inputs are correct, then click <strong>Run workflow</strong> to start the process.</li>
     <li>Wait for the build to finish.
-You can download the YouTube Plus app from the releases section of your forked repo.
+You can download the Altered-YTPlusM app from the releases section of your forked repo.
 (If you can't find the releases section, go to your forked repo and add /releases to the URL, i.e., github.com/user/YTLite/releases.)</li>
   </ol>
 </details>